(Or press Esc key)

 The Outer House deals with complex divorce or civil partnership cases, and cases when a large amount of money is being claimed for compensation in personal injury claims or broken agreements.

-The Inner House deals with appeals, if you aren't happy with the decision made in the sheriff court or the Outer House.
+The Inner House deals with appeals, if you are not happy with the decision made in the sheriff court or the Outer House.

 Cases in the Court of Session are normally heard and decided by a judge sitting alone, although sometimes a jury is involved and makes the decision.